 - He gave talks at Strathclyde on Gravitational Waves to Advanced Highers students, and some of their teachers, in both December 2017, and December 2018.

-- Currently, Prof. Nicholas Lockerbie has been invited to join the UK Space Agency’s four-person LISA Project Management Committee, for the future LISA project.
-This committee will meet in Swindon for the first time on 13 February, 2019.
+- Currently, Prof. Nicholas Lockerbie is a member of the UK Space Agency’s four-person LISA Project Management Committee, for the future LISA gravitational wave space project.
+This committee met in Swindon for the first time on 13 February, 2019.